Monitor Core Web Vitals With Datadog RUM and Synthetic Monitoring | Datadog

 Cumulative Layout Shift

 By collecting Core Web Vitals within RUM, Datadog enables you to incorporate these metrics into the broader picture of your web app’s user-facing performance.
-RUM’s out-of-the-box Performance Overview dashboard shows p75 values for each Core Web Vital as it relates to Google’s defined thresholds, alongside traffic volume data and traditional RUM performance metrics.
+RUM’s out-of-the-box Web App Performance dashboard shows p75 values for each Core Web Vital as it relates to Google’s defined thresholds, alongside traffic volume data and traditional RUM performance metrics.
 You can customize the dashboard to show a higher percentile if you need to set a stricter standard.

-With this bird’s-eye-view, you can characterize the overall load performance of your web page, and begin to investigate potential bottlenecks.
+With this bird’s-eye view, you can characterize the overall load performance of your web page and begin to investigate potential bottlenecks.
 Using the included tags, you can filter the metric data to identify issues affecting particular regions, device types, or browsers.
 You can also customize the dashboard to add further layers of insight, such as user behavior metrics (i.e., overall traffic, the length of user sessions).

 Troubleshoot suboptimal Core Web Vitals scores in the RUM Explorer